 When is the best time to visit Switzerland?

 Depending on your travel agenda, Switzerland has something every month.
-As a general rule, off season is the best time to visit Switzerland.
-These months include June, September and early weeks of October.
+As a general rule, the off-season is the best time to visit Switzerland.
+These months include June, September, and early weeks of October.
 The weather is pleasant during this time, and the cities in Switzerland are not super crowded.

 June and September are perfect to wander around the historic old towns in various cities of Switzerland.
-Warm weather, less crowds and cheap air fares and hotels.
+Warm weather, fewer crowds, and cheap airfares and hotels.